 Advancing disability inclusion through education

-In this webinar, Derek Shields, Consultant with EARN will present; *an overview of the Inclusion @ Work model *seven proven business strategies from leading disability inclusion practitioners and employers that provides a detailed framework for building a disability-inclusive organization *discuss highlights to his session at the April 30th Disability:IN GKC Summit.
+In this webinar, Derek will present; - An overview of the Inclusion @ Work model - Seven proven business strategies from leading disability inclusion practitioners and employers that provides a detailed framework for building a disability-inclusive organization - Discuss highlights to his session at the April 30th Disability:IN GKC Summit.

 Nov.
 16,2018 Removing the Barriers: How to Make Your Web Sites Accessible to People with Disabilities